-We now possess the necessary know-how, the experience and the decisiveness to address today’s challenges and to ensure that the Bank is well positioned to deliver against the demanding operational and corporate governance requirements, which are derived from the best international practices, as well as from ECB’s recommendations.
+Piraeus Bank now possesses the necessary know-how, the experience and the decisiveness to address today’s challenges and to ensure that the Bank is well positioned to deliver against the demanding operational and corporate governance requirements, which are derived from the best practices, the existing regulatory framework, as well as from ECB’s recommendations.

 Piraeus Bank, in the context of its business planning, is concentrating on all potentials and opportunities for recovery.
 The main issues to address for 2018 remain: a) improvement of asset quality, through the consistent achievement of the active management of the Non Performing Exposures in order to comply with the commitments to the ECB, b) the improvement of liquidity through the gradual restoration of deposits and c) the return to sustainable profitability, with continued improvement in revenue sources and operational efficiency.

 The Bank has committed to play a leading role in the restart and development of the Greek economy by actively supporting economic activity and extroversion through specialized and personalized solutions and high-level services to its customers.